 Virtual Rome is an ambitious digital model of the entire ancient city, developed by Reading Classicist Dr Matthew Nicholls.

-About Dr Matthew Nicholls
+About Prof Matthew Nicholls

 He also has an interest in computer modelling as a way of exploring ancient structures and bringing them to life for students, fellow researchers, and the public.
 His huge, detailed digital model can be used to generate images and animations of the ancient city or buildings within it from any angle, at any time of day or year.